aprilyanggarwood/Responsive-Portfolio/README.md

   - contact.html is the Contact page.
 This page contains the consistent Navbar and Footer design from index.html file as well as a form-group: Name form, Email form, and Message form which took five sixths of the width of the container area in one column.
 A Submit button is located under the Message form.

-- All the meanwhile, I utilized the Inspection Tool to modify and adjust the declarations for each selector applied to the HTML file.
+- All the meanwhile, I utilized the Inspect Tool to modify and adjust the declarations for each selector applied to the HTML file.
 The CSS file is functionally working well to build each HTML file.

 Finally, my practice work looks similar to the reference pictures which we have in the Image folder.